codefellows/setup-guide/ops-setup/2-remote-access.md

 ## Configure Remote Access
 Now, let's configure your lab so that you can access its Graphical User Interface (called a GUI) from your home computer over your home network.

-To do this we will first install a software package called `ssh`, which will give us access this Terminal on your lab computer from your home computer, allowing us to run commands just like are now.
+To do this we will first install a software package called `ssh`, which will give us access this Terminal on your lab computer from your home computer, allowing us to run commands just like we are now.

 Second, we will install `xrdp`, which uses the Remote Desktop Protocol (often shortened to RDP), then set it to run automatically when the computer boots up.